Non-reciprocal frustration: time crystalline order-by-disorder phenomenon and a spin-glass-like state: Abstract

 \section{Abstract}

-Having conflicting goals often leads to frustration.
-The conflict occurs, for example, in systems that cannot simultaneously minimize all interaction energy between the objects, a situation known as geometrical frustration.
-A typical feature of these systems is the presence of accidental ground state degeneracy that gives rise to a rich variety of unusual phenomena such as order-by-disorder and spin glasses.
-In this article, we show that a \textit{dynamical} counterpart of these phenomena may arise from a fundamentally different, \textit{non-equilibrium} source of conflict: non-reciprocal interactions.
-We show that non-reciprocal systems with anti-symmetric coupling generically generate marginal orbits that can be regarded as a dynamical counterpart of accidental degeneracy, due to the emerging Liouville-type theorem.
-These ``accidental degeneracies'' of orbits are shown to often get ``lifted'' by stochastic noise or weak random disorder to give rise to order-by-disorder phenomena with the peculiarity that the emerging state usually has a time crystalline order.
-We further report numerical evidence of a non-reciprocity induced spin-glass-like state that exhibits aging and a power-law temporal relaxation associated with a short-ranged spatial correlation.
-Our work provides an unexpected link between the physics of complex magnetic materials and non-reciprocal matter.
+Active systems are comprised of constituents with interactions that are generically non-reciprocal in nature.
+Such non-reciprocity often gives rise to situations where conflicting objectives exist, such as in the case of a predator pursuing its prey, while the prey attempts to evade capture.
+This situation is somewhat reminiscent of those encountered in geometrically frustrated systems where conflicting objectives also exist, which result in the absence of configurations that simultaneously minimize all interaction energies.
+In the latter, a rich variety of exotic phenomena are known to arise due to the presence of accidental degeneracy of ground states.
+In this paper, we establish a \textit{direct} analogy between these two classes of systems.
+The analogy is based on the observation that non-reciprocally interacting systems with anti-symmetric coupling and geometrically frustrated systems have in common that they both exhibit marginal orbits, which can be regarded as a dynamical system counterpart of accidentally degenerate ground states.
+The former is shown by proving a Liouville-type theorem.
+These ``accidental degeneracies'' of orbits are shown to often get ``lifted'' by stochastic noise or weak random disorder due to the emergent ``entropic force'' to give rise to a noise-\textit{induced} spontaneous symmetry breaking, in a similar manner to the order-by-disorder phenomena known to occur in geometrically frustrated systems.
+Furthermore, we report numerical evidence of a non-reciprocity-induced spin-glass-like state that exhibits a short-ranged spatial correlation (with stretched exponential decay) and an algebraic temporal correlation associated with the aging effect.
+Our work establishes an unexpected connection between the physics of complex magnetic materials and non-reciprocal matter, offering a fresh and valuable perspective for comprehending the latter.